mfazza/anagramma/README.md

 * A lot of the queries can be optmized.
 I don't personally think the increase in performance would be noticiable, but there's room for improvement.

 * In a production environment the data isn't likely to change often, it would be far more convenient to spin a local MongoDB server and have the application hosted in the same space as that server.
 I haven't looked much into it, but I think AWS provides that capability.
 An alternative is to Dockerize the application as well, that way we can deplay a packaged application that is sure to contain all these features independent of platform (I wish I had thought of this approach before).

-## Testing

-A testing framework (anagram_client.rb) and a test suite(anagram_test.rb) were provided.
-I've spoken about it before, but because Ruby runs synchronously and Node runs asynchronously, the tests are very inconsistent.
-Running the test multiple times with no changes to the test nor the application yields different results a lot of the time.
-What I did to mitigate that issue was making the Ruby test to wait a few seconds after a request in an attempt to let it complete properly.
-That added a bit of consistency, but not enough to do away with all problems.

-Consider the following scenario that shows up in the tests:
-- Ruby test sends a POST request to post 3 words to the corpus
-- Node app receives the request and starts working on it
-- Ruby test sends a request to GET the 3 words in the corpus
-- Node app is still working on the post request, not all words have been posted yet, but Node does receive the second request and completes it before the post request
-- Ruby receives the response for the GET request.
-At the time the request was made, only two words were in the corpus.
-The GET request returned 2 words, instead of 3.

-Yes.
-Most of the time, waiting a little bit between requests will do away with this problem, but for tests with multiple requests, it's hard to achieve some control.
-That being said, I had all my tests pass a lot of the time.
-So for the purposes of testing, whenever the race conditions are overcome, the application is compliant with all tests.
-The application is "correct" and passes all tests.

-PS: I found what I consider to be an error in the tests, and here, I felt free to modify it.
-At work, I'd connect with the person who wrote the test first and check with them before suggesting the correction.